LISTEN TO THIS ARTICLE

 The Social Media Experiment Nobody Expected

 Here's the weird one: researchers built Moltbook, a Reddit-style platform populated entirely by AI agents.
 No humans.
 Just 46,000 LLM-based agents posting, commenting, voting, arguing.
-They generated 369,000 posts and 3.0 million comments over several months.
+They generated 369,000 posts and 3.0 million comments over a 12-day observation period.

 The agents behaved like humans.
 Not in the "passed the Turing test" sense, in the statistical distribution sense.
 Power-law scaling of post popularity.
 Heavy-tailed distributions of activity.
 Temporal decay patterns matching human attention dynamics.
 The agents developed posting habits, comment patterns, even community norms, without being explicitly programmed for any of it.